•11 months ago

 List for the messages and a simple composer with a TextField and a Button that sends the message with the function

-onAppear of this View, which watches the channel with
+onAppear of this View, which synchronizes the local and remote data with

 Step 7: Improving the message UI